gedankenexperimenter/eaf_speech_counter/README.md

 Here `TierName` represents the main tiers  which are being considered from the `File1.eaf` file.
 The other columns represent the other tiers along with their Total Overlap in milliseconds.

+9/24/20: The script 'TotalTimeGrouped1.py' is the same as the original counter however it includes a section to tabulate the ADS, CDS, and Both speech tags in milliseconds.